Alehashareef/Unit_Converter/README.md

-# 🔄 Unit Convertor
+# 🔄 Unit Converter

-A Google-like Unit Convertor built using **Python** and **Streamlit**.
+A Google-like Unit Converter built using **Python** and **Streamlit**.
 This web app allows users to quickly and accurately convert units across multiple categories, such as **Length, Weight, Temperature, Liquid, Time, and Area**.

 ## 🚀 Features